 Isabelle Duverger is an award winning French interdisciplinary artist born in St Germain En Laye, France.
 She is a graduate of Estienne School of Art in graphic communications in Paris.
 She also has a Masters Degree in Arts Management from the Audencia Nantes, France and ASB, Aarhus, Denmark.
-She is the co-founder of Laia Cabrera & Co. created in 2010, andher expertise is in animation, videography and projection mapping, working between New York and Europe.
+She is the co-founder of Laia Cabrera & Co. created in 2010, producing multimedia projects, from traditional and experimental filmmaking to the use of film and video streams in live performance, multimedia theater, video-mapped projection design, and site-specific interactive installations, working between the United States and Europe.

 She is currently showing her latest interactive art installation "Within Reach" (Art Wall Coolvines Powerhouse, 2020) cosigned with Laia Cabrera.
 Past immersive interactive installations include "Illusion" at Flutter Experience Art Gallery (Los Angeles, 2019-2020), "The Now" at Coolture Impact - Port Authority Bus Terminal (Times Square, New York, 2018-2020), "Self on the Shelf" (Spring Break Art Show 2018, as part of the Armory Arts Week, New York).
 For the past ten years, she has collaborated with her on the installation-performance "Aire", Tempietto di Bramante Roma, Italy, 2014, Art All Night Washington DC, 2015, Poughkeepsie, 2016, "St Jordi in New York", a projection mapping of the Facade of Deutsches Haus, 2017, "Untitled Mind", implemented as an indoor/outdoor video and sound installation in Nuit Blanche-Art All Night (Washington DC, 2013), "City In Motion" curated by Reebok Creative Lab (2014), a one-year video installation with Mapping for the Pop-Up Store Pikolinos in the Meatpacking district (NYC, 2013), the video-performance-concert "Walk-Pasa-Bouge" (New York - Brussels, 2009-2011), the installation-performances Claim Your Place (Centro Español NYC - Tournefeuille, France, 2010), "Shifting Gaze" (Spain Art Fest '10, Times Square, New York, 2010, Region Ø, King Juan Carlos I of Spain Center of NYU, 2011, Georgetown Glow, Washington DC, 2015) and "Resonant Streams" (The Value of Water series in the Cathedral Saint John The Divine, New York, 2011).